Why ‘just becoming a citizen’ isn’t an option for Dreamers

 Since Congress has failed to pass a solution, Dreamers can’t pursue any of these legal paths unless they were to return to their country of birth for 10 years before being able to apply through one of the three avenues mentioned.

 By law, if you wanted to apply for legal status and have been undocumented in the United States for more than six months but less than one year, then you must go back to your country of origin for three years before applying for legal status as a penalty for missing that six-month deadline.

 Moreover, if you’ve been in the United States without legal status for longer than one year?
 That penalty is raised to 10 years.

 Dreamers know nowhere other than America.
 To make someone who is already a contributing member of society return to a country they don’t recognize for a decade before applying to legally re-enter the U.S. is unimaginable.

-Dreamers simply want to continue to serve society and their communities with some certainty and peace of mind— the ability to plan their lives, continue working legally, and with no threat of sudden deportation.
+Dreamers simply want to continue serving society and their communities with some certainty and peace of mind— the ability to plan their lives, continue working legally, and with no threat of sudden deportation.

 Going back to an unrecognizable country and serving a 10-year penalty is not a viable option.
 Going back in time and changing their situation is also not an option.